 What do you do if you suspect?

-- Contact the Kenosha County Sheriff’s Department (yes, you can remain anonymous) at (262)605-5100.
-Provide the address where the animal is kept and a description of your concerns/condition of the animal.
-The Sheriff’s Department takes abuse/neglect calls seriously and will dispatch an officer to investigate.
+- Contact the Kenosha County Sheriff’s Department.
+Provide the address where the animal is kept, a description of your concerns and the condition of the animal.
+The Sheriff’s Department takes abuse or neglect calls seriously and will dispatch an officer to investigate.

-- Or, contact the Village/Town of Somers at 262-859-2822 and ask to speak to Bill Morris (Administrator) or Tim Kitzman (Clerk/Treasurer) to report your concerns.
+- Contact the Village/Town of Somers at 262-859-2822 and ask to speak to Jason Peters (Administrator) or Brandi Baker (Clerk/Treasurer) to report your concerns.
 Yes, you can remain anonymous.
 Action will be taken.

-The Village/Town of Somers is dedicated to safe dog ownership for residents as well as their pet.
+The Village/Town of Somers is dedicated to safe pet ownership for residents.
 When a call is received about a stray dog in Somers, the Wisconsin Statutes require a certified humane officer pick up the animal who will then transport the animal to receive shelter and care.
-The cost related to this activity is reflected below and is included in the Village/Town of Somers annual budget.
+The cost related to this activity is part of the Village/Town of Somers annual budget.